-Do I Need a New Foundation?
+Do I Need To Repair My Foundation?

 Practically all old foundations are cracked because as soil expands and contracts, the brittle concrete cracks.
 This happens even if the soil expands only an inch or two.
 Virtually every house we see has a few cracks in the foundation and are not anything to worry about.